Jumbax/AudioSpline/README.md

 ![Cattura4](https://user-images.githubusercontent.com/70896924/232074007-b3107bff-a074-43d4-aa60-784c1d14c0a5.png)
 - In Unreal Engine Content Browser
 - In the folder Plugin/AudioSplinePluginC++Classes/AudioSplinePlugin/Public you will find the Actor
-- In the folder Plugin/AudioSplinePluginContent you will find the Blueprint.
+- In the folder Plugin/AudioSplinePluginContent you will find the Blueprint
-- Choose the right for you and put on scene
+- Choose the right one for you and put it on scene
 - Select the one you choosed and selecting the Spline Component add some Spline Point.
 (Follow this guide if you are not familiar with this: https://docs.unrealengine.com/4.27/en-US/BuildingWorlds/BlueprintSplines/HowTo/EditSplineComponentInEditor/).
-- Pass to the AudioSpline the Actor you want the spline will follow.
+- Pass to the AudioSpline the Actor you want the spline will follow

 ![Cattura6](https://user-images.githubusercontent.com/70896924/232053383-e418d542-b230-4f22-92b6-9ec641945aa3.png)